thrnz/FTLEventTags/README.md

 ## Example tags:

-* [ SF DR | Nil | Weapon ]
+* [ Prt SF DR | Nil | Weapon ]

-One of 3 possible outcomes: either a ship fight with default rewards, nothing, or a free random weapon.
+One of 3 possible outcomes: either a ship fight aainst a pirate class ship with default rewards, nothing, or a free random weapon.

 * [ x2 Nil | Crew+ | Crew- (CB+) ]

 One of 4 possible outcomes: Two chances at having nothing happen, one chance of gaining a random crew member, and one chance of losing a crew member that can be negated by a clonebay.

-* [ SF K: MStd, CK: HStd ]
+* [ Rbl SF K: MStd, CK: HStd ]

-A ship fight.
+A ship fight against a Rebel class ship.
 Killing the ship gives medium scrap + 2 resources.
 Getting a crew kill gives high scrap + 2 resources.

 * [ Fleet-- ]